IntelRealSense/librealsense/readme.md

 Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
 This project is separate from the production software stack available in the the [Intel RealSense SDK](https://software.intel.com/en-us/intel-realsense-sdk), namely that librealsense only encompasses camera capture functionality without additional computer vision algorithms.

 Librealsense is experimental and not an official Intel product.
 It is subject to significant incompatible API changes in future releases.
-API breaking changes are noted in release numbers with [semver](http://semver.org/).
+Breaking API changes are noted through release numbers with [semver](http://semver.org/).

 Dependency management for GLFW3 (example apps) and libusb-1.0 is performed through manual steps that are enumerated as part of this readme file (i.e. these packages must be installed through apt-get on Linux and Homebrew on OSX).

 # Table of Contents
 * [Supported Devices](#supported-devices)